 This will allow us to not use any JavaScript and to focus on a CSS only approach to land a great design.
-This article piece is therefore in line with two previous articles: a Navbar that works without any JS and a switch toggle button with no script.
+This article piece is therefore in line with the following articles: a Navbar that works without any JS, a switch toggle button with no script and a simple CSS modal.

 As you already understood, in this tutorial, we will be building an accordion component using only CSS.
 Let's dive into it with accessibility in mind and ensuring a correct cross-browser compatibility.